ratify-project/ratify/docs/oras-auth-provider.md

 ```

-NOTE: The authentication provider attempts to use anonymous credentials if it fails to resolve credentials
+NOTE: ORAS will attempt to use anonymous access if the authentication provider fails to resolve credentials.

 ## Supported Providers